bennettpeter/MythTV-LeanCapture/README.md

 #### /etc/udev/rules.d/89-pulseaudio-usb.rules

-This file prevents pulseaudio grabbing the audio output of your capture devices.
+This file prevents pulseaudio or pipewire grabbing the audio output of your capture devices.
 Run `lsusb` and see if there is a value of `ID 534d:2109` in the results.
 This identifies the specific capture device I have listed above.
 If that is present you need not change this file, it is correctly set up.
 Otherwise identify the device id by running `lsusb -v|less` and search for "Video".
 Look for `ID xxxx:xxxx` in the corresponding entry and enter those values in the 89-pulseaudio-usb.rules file.

 If you change the udev rules, reboot to make sure the change takes effect.